Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Abstract

 \section{Abstract}

-We investigate the discovery potential of the $T_{bc}$ states with $J^P = 0^+$ in proton-proton ($pp$) collisions at LHCb at a center-of-mass energy of $\sqrt{s} = 13~\mathrm{TeV}$.
+We investigate the discovery potential of the $T_{bc}$ state with $J^P = 0^+$ in proton-proton ($pp$) collisions at LHCb at a center-of-mass energy of $\sqrt{s} = 13~\mathrm{TeV}$.
 The study focuses on the decay channel $T_{bc} \to B^- D^+$.
 A phenomenological approach is employed to construct the background model based on the associated production of $B$ and $D$ mesons, incorporating previously published LHCb results.
 Background processes are simulated using \mglong\ and \pythia.
-We explore the parameter space of the $T_{bc}$ mass, width, production cross section, and the effective double-parton-scattering cross section ($\sigma_{\mathrm{eff}}$) relevant for the $B D$ meson background.
+We explore the parameter space of the $T_{bc}$ mass, width, production cross section, and the effective double-parton scattering cross section ($\sigma_{\mathrm{eff}}$) relevant for the $B D$ meson background.
 The integrated luminosity required for a $5\sigma$ discovery at LHCb is evaluated under various assumptions.
+In particular, we consider three representative $T_{bc}$ production cross section scenarios: an optimistic estimate of $103~\mathrm{nb}$, an intermediate value of $18~\mathrm{nb}$ obtained by scaling from the $T_{cc}^+$ production cross section, and a conservative lower bound of $0.3~\mathrm{nb}$.
 We find that a $5\sigma$ observation is achievable for a production cross section of $103~\mathrm{nb}$, which is expected to be within reach during Run~4.
+In contrast, the more realistic cross section estimate of $18~\mathrm{nb}$ requires the full Run~5 dataset ($300~\mathrm{fb}^{-1}$) under the most favorable parameter choices.
+For the conservative scenario, no significant signal would be observable even with $300~\mathrm{fb}^{-1}$.
 In addition, we estimate the minimum observable $\sigma(T_{bc}) \times \mathcal{B}(T_{bc} \to B^- D^+)$ for a $5\sigma$ discovery under different luminosity scenarios, providing guidance for future experimental searches at LHCb.

 \keywords{doubly heavy tetraquarks, associated production, LHCb experiment}